 Don’t leave performance to chance, plan for peak performance

-Measure your team against six key focus areas that are crucial for peak-performance, and design real-world strategies to lift performance where needed.
+Measure your team against six key performance areas that are crucial for peak-performance, and then design real-world strategies to lift performance where needed.

 With a focus on delivery, use a tool from sports psychology to identify interference and then game-plan to remove it.

 Take the sting out of performance feedback and use a light structure for the tougher conversations, where your team take the lead on making improvements.

 Identify your team’s intrinsic motivation values and then link to your strategic objectives to lift performance.

 Lead change, avoid drift and have everyone in the Waka

 The Brain and Change

 With change comes uncertainty.
 Understand how people respond to change differently and learn strategies to offset negative effects.